wdwind/YouTubeVolumeMouseController/README.md

 # YouTubeVolumeMouseController

-Use mouse wheel to control YouTube video volume.
+This is a Tampermonkey script to enable YouTube video volume control by mouse.
 Inspired by https://openuserjs.org/scripts/Jajugoshy/YouTube_Scroll_Volumer